msupply-foundation/msupply_docs/content/docs/replenishment/internal_orders.md

 <div class="note">
 Master Lists are defined and assigned to stores at the central server level.
 You can only see the master lists that are visible to your store.
+<br>Also be aware that if you are using programs functionality, only master lists which are not part of a program can be selected.
 <br> <br>
 If you don't find the master list you are looking for and if you want to create a new one, please contact your administrator.
 </div>